symplytheo/helper-functions/README.md

 # Helper Functions

-> A collection of all helper functions that might be useful for my next project
+> A collection of all javascript helper functions that might be useful for my next project

-## Language

-JavaScript

-### Collections
+## Collections

 - Range